-When it comes to cost savings, you know it, we have to spend more with less. so we may have to be a bit creative.
+When it comes to cost savings, you know it, we have todo more with less.
+So we may have to get creative!

 To start with, it’s fair to note that your highest expenses won’t be on the virtual side of the hybrid event but the physical one.
 So here are the 7 areas to take into account if you want to cut hybrid event costs and save money.

 Virtual events are already known to be less expensive and more far-reaching than in-person events.

 For the virtual side of your event, the virtual venue or virtual platform provider will be your most important investment.

 Here are some things to consider when choosing your virtual venue pr platform

 A high level of accessibility– Virtual events give you the extraordinary chance to reach a global audience.
 And because not everyone uses the same device and most certainly not everyone wants to install a piece of software just to attend an event.